Protocol v1.0

 your-repo/

-coordination.oos.md # your team's rules
+coordination.oos.md # your rules

 agents/...